Blog

 How to choose the best resume font

-The best default font for your resume is the one that will make it easy to read.
+The best font for your resume is the one that will make it easy to read.
 You want a clear and easy font to read, no matter its size.
 Some fonts are more challenging to read when they are small, while others are difficult to read when they are large.

 The most common font used on resumes is called a serif font.
 Serif fonts have small strokes at the end of each letter.
 (Those strokes are the serifs.)
 As Adobe Creative Cloud points out, serif fonts are viewed as more “authoritative” and “professional.”
 They “are suggestive of typewriters’ old style,” they say,

-Sans-serif fonts, on the other hand, are fonts that don’t have those strokes at the end of the letters.
+Sans-serif fonts, on the other hand, are fonts that don’t have those strokes at the end of the letters and are generally easier to read on smaller screens.

 Best fonts for a resume